- Leave Management

 Set expectations around time off in lieu so that your staff understands everything clearly.
 It helps to set an example in the way that managers and supervisors conduct themselves.

 Limit time off in lieu during your busiest seasons to prevent any staff bottlenecks.
-You don't want 100 people on a simple project for one week and then only 10 of them on a major project another week.
+You don't want too many people on a simple project for one week and then only a few of them on a major project another week.
 If you have scheduled or predictable busy periods, plan around that.

-Design a reliable time in lieu recording method
+Design a reliable time off in lieu recording method

 A reliable way to record time off in lieu will pay off big time later on.
 If you keep track of who is working extra hours and when they're doing so, you can keep your system from anyone taking advantage.